Faith-Okamoto/cse15l-lab-reports/lab-report-6-week-9.md

 Have some context before I throw a giant code block at you.
 (I suppose that would be appreciated.)
-This is an autograder: it takes a reposity with some code, grades it based on certain criteria, then reports back what grade the code received.
+This is an autograder: it takes a repository with some code, grades it based on certain criteria, then reports back what grade the code received.
 For `grade.sh`, as one might suspect from the extension, this is contained within a shell script.
-The reposity will be the first command-line argument (accessible via `$1`), and the grade will be printed to standard output.
+The repository will be the first command-line argument (accessible via `$1`), and the grade will be printed to standard output.
 Enough dilly-dallying, time to see the code.

 ```
 # make script quit if it has an error - mostly for debugging purposes